Hotel management requires excellent people management skills and a calm, professional, approachable manner

 - Women are under-represented in senior management roles in the hospitality industry.
-Reviews, such as the Insight Report: Women working in the hospitality & tourism sector and Women in Hospitality, Travel and Leisure 2020, address this issue and call on companies to support the progression of women into senior roles within the industry.
+Reviews, such as Women in Hospitality, Travel and Leisure 2020, address this issue and call on companies to support the progression of women into senior roles within the industry.

 - Hotel management requires total commitment, as the work is exacting and demanding, with erratic, unsocial hours and constant pressures.

 - Managers must dress smartly when on duty and must remain diplomatic, polite and patient at all times.

 - Additional benefits can include pension and life assurance schemes, private healthcare, shared-ownership schemes, live-in accommodation, meals on duty, clothing allowance or provision of uniform, a flexible working pattern and discounted hotel accommodation worldwide.

 Although this area of work is open to all graduates and those with an HND, a degree in the following subjects may increase your chances: